jeremy-99/Binding-Affinity-of-SARS-CoV-2/README.md

 2. Embed the peptides with embed_coronavirus_peptides.ipynb
 3. Evaluate with eval_on_coronavirus.ipynb

-eval_on_coronavirus.pdf shows our results in PDF format.
+Coronavirus Results.pdf shows the eval_on_coronavirus.ipynb results as a PDF.